-One-Stop Shopping, San Telmo Style
+One-Stop Shopping in San Telmo

 Located between the streets of Defensa, Bolívar, Estados Unidos and Carlos Calvo, the San Telmo Market was built in 1897, to serve as a large, centralized fruit and vegetable market.